 We use the air filter chamber as the sensing point for two important reasons.
 First, it is between the supply and return chambers and near the blower assembly, making it a good place for recording the static pressure changes.
 Second, the filtration unit typically has the easiest access to the air handler, potentially making it easy-to-deploy for installers and end-users.
-The static air pressure is determined by installing pressure sensors facing each direction on the air filter and calculating the differential ( $\Delta P$ ).
+The static air pressure is determined by installing pressure sensors facing each direction on the air filter and calculating the differential $(\Delta P)$ .
 A single differential pressure sensor would also be appropriate.
-However, using two pressure sensors have the pressure ports on one side, which requires routing an air tube to the other side.
+However, using two pressure sensors makes their placement easier.
+This is because typical differential pressure sensors have the pressure ports on one side, which requires routing an air tube to the other side.
 The sensors required for our approach are capable of measuring up to 2 bars of pressure and sensitive enough to measure small pressure changes down to .1 mbar.
 Figure 5 shows a graph of the change in static pressure as a door it is opened and closed.
-There is an initial spike in the previous state.
+There is an initial spike in the pressure followed by a flattening.
+After the door is reopened, the pressure returns to the previous state.